-Looking for black women in history lessons for kids and resources to study for Women in History Month in March, International Black Women’s History month in April, Black History Month in February, or history lessons for kids any time of year.
-These fearless and famous African American women in history may be women your kids never heard of, but are bold women who deserve a place in children’s lesson plans, especially since they may fall into lesser known or unknown black history figures by kids.
+Black women in history lessons for kids and resources to study for Women in History Month in March, International Black Women’s History month in April, Black History Month in February, or history lessons for kids any time of year.
+These fearless and famous African American women in history may be historical women your kids never heard of, but are bold women who deserve a place in children’s lesson plans, especially since they may fall into lesser known or unknown black history figures by kids.

 FEARLESS BLACK WOMEN IN HISTORY YOUR KIDS SHOULD KNOW

-We’ll talk about black women in science and engineering, black female heroes, female black history pioneers, and other famous black women your kids may not have heard of or studied, but should definitely know as a way to celebrate women’s history lessons!
+We’ll talk about black women in science and engineering (STEM studies), black female heroes, female black history pioneers, and other famous black women your kids may not have heard of or studied, but should definitely know as a way to celebrate women’s history lessons!

 There are many women of color to study in history, so don’t stop here!
 We’ve just given you a starting list!